 Many online retail stores offer racks and other accessories for air-drying your clothes indoors.
 Many of these creative items store flat or retract to save space when not in use.
-Real Goods, for example, offers a pine drying rack made in Maine that can handle a full load of laundry, with 56 feet of drying space, and it folds flat between uses.
+Real Goods, for example, offers a pine drying rack made in Maine (Editor's Note 01/2020: No longer available) that can handle a full load of laundry, with 56 feet of drying space, and it folds flat between uses.
 Other drying racks perch over a bathtub, in a shower, or lower from the ceiling to which they’re bolted.

 Large items like sheets and towels can dry draped over a door, banister, or a shower rod; and tablecloths generally dry happily right on the tables they cover.
-Socks and smaller items can air-dry using hangers lined with clips (such as this Stainless Steel Lingerie Dryer with 20 hooks).
+Socks and smaller items can air-dry using hangers lined with clips.

 Nancy Hoffmann in New York City has been drying her clothes indoors in her apartment for years.
 To speed up the process, she turns a floor fan on a low setting facing her drying racks.
 She reports that “most of my clothes dry in a couple hours, max” with much less electricity use than a dryer would require.